danmactough/node-feedparser/README.md

 ```

-You can also check out this nice [working demo](https://github.com/scripting/feedParserDemo).
+You can also check out this nice [working implementation](https://github.com/scripting/feedRead) that demonstrates one way to handle all the hard and annoying stuff. :smiley:

 ### options